dotnetclub-net/dotnetclub/readme-en.md

 ### Contributing

 Since this project is still under development, so It will be great to have your contribution.
-If you are planning to push back some code, please use the [Github Flow](https://help.github.com/articles/github-flow/), when you are going to fix an issue or submit a feature, please create a branch for your work and then issue a pull request through that branch.
+If you are planning to push back some code, please use the [GitHub Flow](https://help.github.com/articles/github-flow/), when you are going to fix an issue or submit a feature, please create a branch for your work and then file a pull request from that branch.

-This project is open source under [the MIT license](https://opensource.org/licenses/MIT).
+This project is open source under [the MIT license](LICENSE).

 &nbsp;